InseeFrLab/docs.onyxia.sh/README.md

 At the moment there is no authentication process, everyone can access our platform and and start services.

-Let's setup Keycloak to enable users to create account and login to our Onyxia.
+Let's setup Keycloakx to enable users to create account and login to our Onyxia.

 {% hint style="success" %}
-Note that in this instalation guide we make you use Keycloak but you can use any identity server that is Open ID Connect compliant.
+Note that in this instalation guide we make you use Keycloakx but you can use any identity server that is Open ID Connect compliant.
 {% endhint %}

-For deploying our Keycloak we use [codecentric's helm chart](https://github.com/codecentric/helm-charts/tree/master/charts/keycloak).
+For deploying our Keycloakx we use [codecentric's helm chart](https://github.com/codecentric/helm-charts/tree/master/charts/keycloakx).

 ```bash
 helm repo add codecentric https://codecentric.github.io/helm-charts